USF-HII/usf-hii.github.io/pages/hii-hpc/x2go.md

 ---

-**Please note other than the initial X2Go session, all graphical applications must be run on a compute node and not on the `hii.rc.usf.edu` head node (see TIP 1) as this will cause issues with other command-line based users.**
+**Please note other than the initial X2Go session, all graphical applications should be run on a compute node and not on the `hii.rc.usf.edu` head node (see TIP 1) as this will cause issues with other command-line based users.**

 - `TIP 1`: You may run utility programs like `terminal`, `evince` (pdf viewer), or `file manager`